 You may not want weekly or every other week sessions when studies show on average, it may take you 3-6 months (or longer) to achieve lasting benefits.
 Many couples who schedule individual sessions are in a hurry to just tackle their issues right away, but the reality is that it can take 3-4 sessions to understand what the main issues are (even for couples who think they know).
 Julie Gottman gives the analogy of going to a doctor with a hurt leg and demanding a cortisone shot.
 Yes, that could fix the pain, but if you have a fracture, tear, or blood clot, things could get a whole lot worse.
 The intent is to introduce something beyond assessment in each and every session, but the reality is that assessment is needed too.
 Marathon therapy allows the couple to quickly both receive a thorough assessment and start tackling their issues and goals.
 Think of it as a combination of counseling and a marriage retreat.

-Marathon Therapy is five hours a day, over three consecutive days.
+Marathon Therapy is five hours a day, over two consecutive days.
 Advantages include the following:

 - You get the benefit of building on a lot of momentum.
 Many couples who schedule individual sessions schedule weekly, every two weeks, or monthly.
 It can take a long time to see lasting benefits using this type of schedule.
 Couples go to therapy and walk out feeling great, only to revert to old patterns as soon as they get home.